Bayesian analysis of muon capture on deuteron in chiral effective field theory: Final results and discussion

-In order to appreciate the importance of the various uncertainty sources in the total error budget, we list in Table~\ref{tab:final_err} their relative weight in percentage.
-As final consideration, we want to remark that our analysis showed that the theoretical error is dominated by the $r_A^2$ uncertainty if both the interactions and the currents are considered at N3LO.
-The model dependence slightly increases the variance of the Gaussian distribution, but it is not significant with respect to the uncertainty on $r_A^2$.
-If we had stopped our calculation at N2LO, the truncation error at $68\%$ CL would have been between $3.3$ and $6.5$ s$^{-1}$ for the currents, and $\sim 1.5$ s$^{-1}$ for the interactions.
-Note that the truncation error obtained here at N2LO is of the same order as the truncation error estimated at N2LO in Ref.~\cite{Bonilla2023}, using the prescription of Ref.~\cite{Furnstahl2015}, once properly rescaled for the different value of $\Lambda_b$ used in our work.
-Combining our results for the truncation error at N2LO with the error on $r_A^2$ as before we obtain a total error of $6.8$ s$^{-1}$ (68$\%$ CL).
+In order to appreciate the importance of the various uncertainty sources in the total error budget, we list in Table~\ref{tab:final_err} their absolute and relative weight in percentage for the two considered power counting.
+In the JLab-Pisa power counting the main source of uncertainty results $r_A^2$ while in the case of the Bochum power counting the current truncation error become the dominant source.
+The model dependence slightly increases the total error but it is smaller than the error generated by the current truncation error and $r_A^2$.
+Note that the truncation error obtained here using the Bochum power counting is similar to truncation error estimated in Ref.~\cite{Bonilla2023}, using the prescription of Ref.~\cite{Furnstahl2015}, once properly rescaled for the different value of $\Lambda_b$ used in our work.

+We want to underline that reducing the uncertainty on $r_A^2$ is crucial for testing pure $\chi$EFT effects on the muon capture on deuteron at few percent level.
+In this sense recent Lattice QCD results on the computation of the nucleon axial form factors are extremely encouraging (see Ref.~\cite{Meyer2022} for a review).
+However, while experimental efforts are on going to reduce the experimental error, improvements on the theoretical side for reducing the truncation errors are crucial to extract physical parameters from this observable.